pzrsa/parsam.io/posts/journey.md

 Now, at 21, as the year comes to a close and marking roughly four years since I started learning to code I find myself reflecting.
 I figured it'd be a good time to finally share my story going from a newbie programmer to a mid-level software engineer at Tesla.

 I've been meaning to share my story for a while now but never got around to it.
-I aim to do this authentically, and not resort to the clickbait tactics that is too often associated with FAANG "success" stories.
+I aim to do this authentically, and not resort to the clickbait tactics that are too often associated with FAANG "success" stories.
 I hope my journey serves as a form of inspiration, especially for young people looking to get their foot through the tech door.
 I certainly would've loved to read something like this when I was starting out.

 > Acquire worldly wisdom and adjust your behavior accordingly.
 If your new behavior gives you a little temporary unpopularity with your peer group…then to hell with them.
 (Charlie Munger, [Poor Charlie's Almanack](https://press.stripe.com/poor-charlies-almanack))